jqwik-team/jqwik.net/property-based-testing.md

 - [jetCheck](https://github.com/JetBrains/jetCheck): A property-based testing library for Java 8+.
   Works with any testing framework.
-- [ScalaCheck](http://www.scalacheck.org/): A mature property based testing system with shrinking and all, iff you prefer Scala over Java.
+- [ScalaCheck](http://www.scalacheck.org/): A mature property based testing system with shrinking and all, if you prefer Scala to Java.
 - [test.check for Clojure](https://github.com/clojure/test.check): Inspired by QuickCheck.
 Since Clojure
   does not have static types generators must always be declared explicitly.
 - [KotlinTest](https://github.com/kotlintest/kotlintest): Has some basic support for PBT.
-  Currently no shrinking yet.
+  Currently, no shrinking yet.
 - [Frege, a Haskell for the JVM,](https://github.com/Frege/frege) comes with a classical QuickCheck implementation.
   [This section](https://dierk.gitbooks.io/fregegoodness/content/src/docs/asciidoc/qc_property.html)